carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 $("ul#comments").appendOnto("<%= render(@comment) %>");
 ```

-Believe it or not, this short example contains 3 of the most common errors responsible for SJR woes.
+Believe it or not, this small example contains 3 errors commonly responsible for most SJR issues:

 1. Because `appendOnto` is not a valid jQuery function, a **JavaScript runtime error** will occur
 1. Rendering the comment partial without defining the `@post` variable in the `CommentsController#create` action results in a **Ruby runtime error**